ONSdigital/csvcubed/external-docs/docs/guides/missing-observed-values.md

 csvcubed permits missing observation values as long as there is an _attribute_ column which explains why the value is missing.
 The _attribute_ column must be based on the `http://purl.org/linked-data/sdmx/2009/attribute#obsStatus` attribute.
 The observation which is missing must have the observation status filled in.

-Blank values are represented as a zero length string in an observation column in CSV format (i.e. `,,`).
+Blank values are represented as a zero length string in an observations column in CSV format (i.e. `,,`).

 ## A worked example: Sweden in Eurovision